What design tools do we use?

-Procreate is very popular recently to make great drawings on iPad.
+Procreate has been very popular recently to make great drawings on iPad.
 Of course the popularity comes from being a successful app.
-Procreate already left Adobe Illustrator behind, making it possible to create basic wireframes and if you’re very good with it, you can create UI designs as well.
+Procreate has already left Adobe Illustrator behind, making it possible to create basic wireframes and if you’re very good with it, you can create UI designs as well.
 Even though you need some habits to do that, there are no fundamental issues standing in the way of that.

 - Has a lot of brush options and needless to say, you can upload more.

 - If you download font files on your device, you can add those to your Procreate app.

 - You can buy it once and it is yours for life.

 - When you open up a new canvas, you can make a video record at the very second and share them however you like.

 - You can drag and drop images from different apps.